-A requirement imposed by the 2013 HOME Final Rule requires that the Authority annually examine the financial condition of rental developments with ten (10) or more HOME-assisted units to determine the continued financial viability of the development.
-The annual review is required throughout the duration of the development's affordability period.
+A requirement imposed by the 2013 HOME Final Rule (24 CFR Part 92) and 24 CFR Part 91 and 93 for HTF, requires that the Authority annually examine the financial condition of rental developments with ten (10) or more HOME-assisted units and/or ten (10) or more HTF-assisted units to determine the continued financial viability of the development.
+Likewise, 24 CFR Part 91 and 93 for HTF the same annual examination of the financial condition of rental developments with ten (10) or more The annual review is required throughout the duration of the development's affordability period.